February 28th, 2020 12:00am

 5. Use Sensibility to Guide You, Not Fear

 Fear can often prevent us from listening to the right voices or prevent us from listening to any at all.
 When Steve Jobs was originally diagnosed with a form of pancreatic cancer, his fear of doctors led him to take matters into his own hands.
-Since he really didn’t know what caused his cancer, he would have been better off having it surgically removed first and then adopting some of the alternative approaches, which he believed would reverse what he thought caused it.
+Since he didn’t know what caused his cancer, he would have been better off having it surgically removed first and then adopting some of the alternative approaches, which he believed would reverse what he thought caused it.

 6. Look for the Good

 What could be good about getting diagnosed with cancer, for instance?
 Is it a wake-up call?
 Perhaps.
 Or perhaps it is not.
 Many with faith in a supernatural power, such as God, believe that there is a reason for everything.
 And that may be true.
 However, I would caution you for trying to find that reason.
 Instead, realize that all your interactions from this point forward would never have occurred in quite the same way as they will now.
-The people who you meet, the circumstances you share, the way you look at the world.
+The people you meet, the circumstances you share, the way you look at the world.
 Everything will be different now.
 I encourage you to look for the good in that and maybe by doing so, the “reason” will reveal itself.

 When you are given the “danger” of bad medical news, it is normal to rely on your AB for guidance.
 Unfortunately, it usually overshoots and creates fear more than anything else.
 When we think it is protecting us, it is blocking access to our mind, the gateway to our soul and Divine nature, which is our ultimate guide and protector.
 Trusting in that will help you remain mindful, vibrant, and hopeful.